Thomas-Frew/Weather-Aggregation-Server/README.md

 A lot of effort has been put into producing tests with significant coverage.
 Each file in `/src/weatheraggregation/test` contains a test suite associated with one class in the system.

-Run the tests by running the TestRunner class in IntelliJ, or by compiling with Maven using:
+Run the tests by running the TestRunner class in IntelliJ, running each individual test class in IntelliJ, or by compiling with Maven using:
 ```
 mvn test
 ```

-> Note: Some integration tests take a while (up to 35 seconds) to execute.
+> Note: Some integration tests take a while (up to 45 seconds) to execute.
 Don't worry!
 > Testing the system's "natural" behaviour takes some time.
+>
+> They shouldn't fail unless your system's socket connections
+> are running exceptionally slowly.
+>
+> It should take 3 to 5 minutes for all tests to complete.
+There are over 35 tests in total.

 ### AggregationServerTests